 Artist Statement

-I alternate areas that are open with those of pigments, pours and brush marks in my abstract paintings.
-This happens in varying scales and takes place across support breadths.
-Rifts emerge as I work.
-The pieces might be loose or taut in areas.
-Elements are either inside edges of paintings or partially off them.
+I alternate open areas with those of heavy pigment in my narrative abstract paintings.
+This occurs in varying scales and layers across surface supports.
+Imagery is a bringing-together of brushwork that ranges from incisive to on the surface, poured liquid shapes, gestural lines originating from the wrist and straight marks.
+Areas of pieces range from loose to taut.
+Pictorial elements are either inside painting edges or partially off them.
 A dual focus of what is within pieces and outside them emerges.
-Tensions between infinity and immediacy also arise.
+Infinities and immediacies abut.
+Tensions arise.

-My tools are traditional drawing and painting.
+My tools are traditional drawing and painting that are initially from art school training.
 Embedded marks have origins in earlier mosaic study.
 Incisive lines are longings for past intaglio printmaking.
-Diagrammatic marks inspired by home economic sewing patterns are used to make areas of a work taut.
-Sensibilities can reflect early years in the South and Midwest, where white daylight forcefully burst through hanging Spanish moss in North Florida.
-Missouri or Iowa mist and humidity later enveloped and pressed against one while it was at the same time, dissonant with expanses of ground over which it hovered.
-All of this, past and present, is foundational to current work in my studio on the Lower East Side.
+Diagrammatic marks are reminiscent of home economic sewing patterns.
+Sensibilities can reflect early years in the South and Midwest, where white daylight burst through openings of hanging North Florida Spanish moss.
+Missouri mist and humidity later enveloped and pressed against one.
+The latter was, at the same time, dissonant in quality with the expanses of ground over which it hovered.
+I bring these polarities and parts to both my Lower East Side studio and work.